simplocms/docs/docs/modules/helpers.md

 ## Introduction

 SIMPLO CMS offers including [Core Helpers](../core/helpers.md) also some helpers for [Modules](../modules/general.md).
-And just about them you can find out more on the next rows.
+About them you can find out more on the following rows.

 ## Available Helpers